IanCStewart/ruis-loyalty-app/README.md

 > Graduation Project [Communication &amp; Multimedia Design, Amsterdam University of Applied Sciences](https://www.cmd-amsterdam.nl) for [Club Ruis](http://www.clubruis.nl)

 ## 📖 Introduction
+This app is a loyalty app for [Club Ruis](http://www.clubruis.nl).
+With this app you can collect club coins by for instance visiting the club or ordering drinks.
+With these coins you will be able to get deals like `x% discount on x drinks`.

 ### Use Case
+A club visitor has the loyalty app installed on his device and is waiting in line.
+When he enters the club he can get his personal code scanned.
+By scanning his code at the door he receives an amount of club coins.
+While in the club the visitor decides he wants to have a drink.
+While heading to the register he activate a deal for `2 beer for the price off 1`.
+At the register he orders 2 bears.
+Before checkout he gets his personal code scanned.
+The cash register acknowledges the discount redeemed by the user and adds the discount before checkout.
+The visitor can now enjoy his beer with his friend who just got a free drink.

 ## ⚙️ Installation & Development
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.